Catalino Macaraig Jr.: Private life and retirement

 Macaraig later returned to work for the Lepanto Consolidated Mining Company until he retired in 1997 at the age of 70.

+Later life and death

 After his 76th birthday on November 5, 2003, Macaraig underwent a second cataract operation, then was confined at the National Kidney Institute (NKI) for an emergency vascular operation.
 Shortly after he was discharged from the NKI, he suffered cardiac arrest and died on November 16, 2003.

-U.P.
-Law scholarship
+Legacy

-Shortly after Macaraig's death, his family and friends established the Catalino T. Macaraig Jr. Scholarship in the U.P.
-College of Law for the tuition support of a law student, preferably one employed in the executive or judicial branches.
+Shortly after Macaraig's death, his family and friends established the Catalino T. Macaraig Jr. Scholarship in the UP College of Law for the tuition support of a law student, preferably one employed in the executive or judicial branches.